eonil/editor/NOTE.md

 Issue History
 -------------

+- `error: linking with `cc` failed: exit code: 11`.

+  This happens because `cc` couldn't find proper dynamic library for `rustc`.
+I installed Rust 1.4.0 using `multirust` that was installed using `brew`.
+I think there's some configuration issue, and this can be fixed by adding custom library path to `DYLD_FALLBACK_LIBRARY_PATH`

+    DYLD_FALLBACK_LIBRARY_PATH="$HOME/Unix/homebrew/lib"

 - `NSOpen/SavePanel` often trigger QuickLook C++ exception.
   This is due to lack of App Sandbox configuration.
 Turning on sandboxing and give some read-write access to user-